wondering-packet/learning-vault/readme.md.md

 # 📚 Git Learning & Reference Guide

-Hi All - I am Vipin Garg, author of this repo intended for Git Learning & Reference Guide.
+Hi All - I am Vipin Garg, author of this repo intended for learning Git.

 This repository serves as a comprehensive, self-authored learning resource for Git, created to build a strong foundation and a troubleshooting mindset.
-It is part of my personal portfolio, showcasing my commitment to learning, organization, and documentation.
+It is part of my personal portfolio on IaC skillsets - showcasing my commitment to learn new things (I am classic Network Engineer who didn't have any IaC/Automation/Programming skills), ability to organize & create detailed in-depth documentation.

 ## 📖 What's Inside